Stars on to Stanley Cup Final after 3-2 OT win over Vegas

 In between those jarring hits, Vegas came close to getting another goal.
 Alec Martinez tried a wraparound shot to Khudobin’s left and Mark Stone had a rebound that led to another one — but Lindell knocked down Max Pacioretty could get his stick on the puck.

-Paul Stastny took a shot right at the start of the second period for Vegas, but Khudobin was able to put his glove down.
-In the opening seconds of the game, Nate Schmidt’s one-timer was gloved by Khudobin, who was partially screened and still made the save.
+“I didn’t think that any game we kind of gave away,” Stephenson said.
+“It seemed like we did everything right but score.”

-NOTES: Seguin had two blocks only seconds apart on the first Vegas power play in the second period. … Benn had another good scoring chance skating in front of the crease midway through the second.
-But he stuffed his stick and the puck into the right skate of a sprawling Lehner. … Gurianov also had a good chance in the second, but his shot went off the Lehner’s upper body, then ricocheted off and over the crossbar.
+NOTES: Paul Stastny took a shot right at the start of the second period for Vegas, but Khudobin was able to put his glove down.
+In the opening seconds of the game, Nate Schmidt’s one-timer was gloved by Khudobin, who was partially screened and still made the save. ,,, Seguin had two blocks only seconds apart on the first Vegas power play in the second period. … Benn and Gurianov also had good scoring chances in the second.
+But Benn stuffed his stick and the puck into the right skate of a sprawling Lehner.
+Gurianov had a shot off Lehner’s upper body that then ricocheted off and over the crossbar.

 UP NEXT